Kashmir: Geography

 The Indus River system forms the drainage basin of the Kashmir region.
 The river enters the region in Ladakh at its southeastern corner from the Tibetan Plateau, and flows northwest to run a course through the entire Ladakh and Gilgit-Baltistan.
-Almost all the rivers originating in these region are part of the Indus river system.
+Almost all the rivers originating in this region are part of the Indus River system.
 After reaching the end of the Great Himalayan range, the Indus turns a corner and flows southwest into the Punjab plains.
-The Jhelum and Chenab rivers also follow a course roughly parallel to this, and join the Indus river in southern Punjab plains in Pakistan.
+The Jhelum and Chenab rivers also follow a course roughly parallel to this, and join the Indus River in southern Punjab plains in Pakistan.

 The geographical features of the Kashmir region differ considerably from one part to another.
 The lowest part of the region consists of the plains of Jammu at the southwestern corner, which continue into the plains of Punjab at an elevation of below 1000 feet.
-Mountains begin at 2000 feet, then raising to 3000–4000 feet in the "Outer Hills", a rugged country with ridges and long narrow valleys.
-Next within the tract lie the Middle Mountains which are 8000–10,000 feet in height with ramifying valleys.
-Adjacent to these hills are the lofty Great Himalayan ranges (14000–15000 feet) which divide the drainage of the Chenab and Jehlum from that of the Indus.
+Mountains begin at 2000 feet, then raise to 3000–4000 feet in the "Outer Hills", a rugged country with ridges and long narrow valleys.
+Next within the tract lie the Middle Mountains, which are 8000–10,000 feet in height with ramifying valleys.
+Adjacent to these hills are the lofty Great Himalayan ranges (14000–15000 feet), which divide the drainage of the Chenab and Jehlum from that of the Indus.
 Beyond this range lies a wide tract of mountainous country of 17000–22000 feet in Ladakh and Baltistan.

 Climate

-Kashmir has a different climate for every region owing to the great variation in altitude.
-The temperatures ranges from the subtropical heat of the Punjab summer to the intensity of the cold which keeps the perpetual snow on the mountains.
+Kashmir has a different climate for every region owing to the significant variation in altitude.
+The temperatures range from the subtropical heat of the Punjab summer to the intensity of the cold, which keeps the perpetual snow on the mountains.
 Jammu Division, excluding the upper parts of the Chenab Valley, features a humid subtropical climate.
 The Vale of Kashmir has a moderate climate.
-The Astore Valley and some parts of Gilgit-Baltistan features a semi-Tibetan climate.
-While as the other parts of Gilgit-Baltistan and Ladakh have Tibetan climate which is considered as almost rainless climate.
+The Astore Valley and some parts of Gilgit-Baltistan feature a semi-Tibetan climate.
+While the other parts of Gilgit-Baltistan and Ladakh have a Tibetan climate, which is considered an almost rainless climate.

-The southwestern Kashmir which includes much of the Jammu province and Muzaffarabad falls within the reach of Indian monsoon.
+The southwestern Kashmir, which includes much of the Jammu province and Muzaffarabad, falls within the reach of the Indian monsoon.
 The Pir Panjal Range acts as an effective barrier and blocks these monsoon tracts from reaching the main Kashmir Valley and the Himalayan slopes.
 These areas of the region receive much of their precipitation from the wind currents of the Arabian Sea.
 The Himalayan slope and the Pir Panjal witness greatest snow melting from March until June.
 These variations in snow melt and rainfall have led to destructive inundations of the main valley.
 One instance of such Kashmir flood of a larger proportion is recorded in the 12th-century book Rajatarangini.
 A single cloudburst in July 1935 caused the upper Jhelum river level to rise 11 feet.
 The 2014 Kashmir floods inundated the Kashmir city of Srinagar and submerged hundreds of other villages.